- What to see

 The Tram line T4 will take you all the way to the end of Avinguda Diagonal.

-There is also no shortage of taxis in the vicinity thanks to the shopping centre.
 The whole of Diagonal Mar can easily be discovered on foot.
-The planning of the streets is just like that of Eixample, so it's practically impossible to get lost.There are plenty of pleasant walks and cycling paths at the park, which will allow you to appreciate the tranquility and laid back atmosphere of Diagonal Mar.
+The planning of the streets is just like that of Eixample, so it's practically impossible to get lost.There're plenty of pleasant walks and cycling paths at the park, which will allow you to appreciate the tranquillity and laid back atmosphere of Diagonal Mar.

 Why Stay Here?

 Vila Olimpica largely consists of a younger population and thanks to the 1992 Olympics it has become one of the favourite places to live in Barcelona.
 Why is it so popular?
 Well that's mainly owed to the the number of parks and the local beach in the zone, as well as the designer apartments and port.
 Pretty much everything needed to live a life of high standing!

 It was also the first official maritime district of Barcelona, built up of the port, marina, large seaside promenade and a selection of restaurants and bars.
 In contrast to the much more known area of Barceloneta amongst tourists, the apartments here are modern and spacious.
 Don't hesitate to take a look at our monthly apartments in this area to get an idea of what they are like.

 The neighbourhood was designed by Josep Martorell, Oriol Bohigas, David Mackay and Albert Puigdomènech.
 Many of the buildings that make up the area are the work of FAD-award-winning architects.